 Force Crag Mine, in the Lake District National Park, is a major source of metal pollution to local waterways.
 The abandoned mine is situated on land owned by the National Trust.

-The Coal Authority worked in partnership with the Environment Agency to assess the level of environmental damage and, together with Newcastle University, devised an innovative pilot scheme to reduce the levels of metal pollution.
+The Coal Authority worked in partnership with the Environment Agency to assess the level of environmental damage, and together with Newcastle University and the National Trust, devised an innovative pilot scheme to reduce the levels of metal pollution.

 Understanding the scale of the damage